Does Oil Conduct Heat

 Oil does not conduct heat well because it is a liquid.
 This means that heat energy does not flow easily through oil.
 This property is called thermal conductivity.

 Yes, oil conducts heat.
-This is because oil is a good conductor of electricity.
-When heat is applied to oil, the molecules in the oil vibrate and create an electric field.
+This is because oil is a good electrical conductor.
+When heat is applied to oil, its molecules vibrate, creating an electric field.

 This conductivity makes oil an excellent choice for use in frying pans and other cooking utensils.